JeongSeoJin/JeongSeoJin.github.io/study-paper-review01/review01.md

 square, a measure of torque production efficiency, scales by $\tau^2/I^2R = K^2_M \propto r_{gap}^3$. the results will favor the motor with the larger gap radius because it will have a smaller gear ratio and fewer gear-train stages; this results in less friction loss, higher torque density, and higher bandwidth.
 <td><img src="figure5.png" width="400" alt="Figure5" /></td>

-#### 3. Low Impedance Mechanical Transmission(low gear ratio transmission)
+#### 3. Low Impedance Mechanical Transmission(low gear ratio transmission) related to $E_f$
 Employing gears significantly reduces the torque demands on the motors while increasing torque density and reducing Joule Heating Loss($E_j$).
-However, employing gears increase mechanical impedance like reflected inertia, reflected damping and gear friction while reducing back drivability, transmission transparency, efficiency and Transmission Loss($E_f$) .
+However, employing gears increase mechanical impedance like reflected inertia, reflected damping and gear friction while reducing back drivability, transmission transparency, efficiency.
 Futher more, it may limit the control of the robot dynamics.

-To minimize the lossess($E_f$) associated with employment of gears, the low number of gear stages are ineviatble especially in planetary gear which accumulate backlash stage after stage.
+To minimize the lossess($E_f$) associated with employment of gears, the low number of gear stages is ineviatble especially in planetary gear which accumulate backlash stage after stage.
 And relatively low ratio reduces the contribution of reflected actuator dynamics on the mechanical impedance of the transmission.
 Therefore, low gear ratio is essential for efficient actuator design and the control for the dynamic robots

-#### 4. Energy Regeneration
+#### 4. Low Inertia Leg
+Low Inertia Leg is especially cruicial for dynamic locomotion, such as  higher stride frequency running increasing high bandwidth of the leg.
+Additionally Low Inertia leg mitigate impact loss($E_i$) at touch down at every step.
+A large portion of the kinetic energy of the leg should be dissipated not only in the cyclic motion but also when the legs collide with the ground. therefore, employing low mass, inertia to the dynamic robots is critical for reducing energy loss caused by interaction between robot and environment.